Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy

 (334) 551-2004

-Reports can also be made to any Responsible Reporting Official listed in Section (III) above, who shall forward them to the Title IX Coordinator.
+Reports can also be made to any Responsible Reporting Official listed in Section III above, who shall forward them to the Title IX Coordinator.
 If the person to whom a Report normally would be made is the Respondent, the Report may be made to another Responsible Reporting Official.

-Anonymous Reports may be submitted online at: https://www.uab.edu/titleix/ or UAB Ethics Hotline at 1-866-362-9476.
+Anonymous Reports may be submitted online or to the UAB Hotline at 1-866-362-9476.
 In cases where the Report was made anonymously or by a third party (such as a family member, friend, roommate, advisor, or faculty member), the Title IX Policy will apply in the same manner as if the Complainant had made the initial report.
 The University’s ability to respond to an anonymous Report may be limited and may only include the ability to provide Supportive Measures.
 The Title IX Coordinator or designee will make every effort to meet with the Complainant to discuss available options and on-campus and off- campus resources.

 All Formal Complaints must be filed with the Title IX Coordinator.
 A Complainant can submit a Formal Complaint by mail or by email using the contact information above at any time, including during non-business hours A Formal Complaint cannot be anonymous except for Formal Complaints filed by the Title IX Coordinator.